 Social Security Disability Claims for Bipolar Disorder

-Posted on behalf of Phillips Disability, P.C. on Apr 11, 2017 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Apr 11, 2017 in Qualifying Conditions

 Bipolar disorder’s cycles of depression and mania, with possible hyperactivity, rapid speech and thinking, euphoria, and poor judgement can make holding a job impossible for some.

 Fortunately, if you meet certain requirements or are unable to function at a level that allows you to hold a basic job, you may be eligible for disability benefits through the Social Security Administration (SSA).
-Our qualified SSD Lawyers can help you through the process.
+Our Social Security Disability attorneys can help you through the process.

 SAA Requirements for Bipolar Disorder